kandl/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { ICatalogMeasure } from '@gooddata/sdk-model';
 import { IColorPalette } from '@gooddata/sdk-model';
 import { ICrossFiltering } from '@gooddata/sdk-model';
+import { ICrossFilteringItem as ICrossFilteringItem_2 } from './types.js';
 import { IDashboard } from '@gooddata/sdk-model';
 import { IDashboardAttributeFilter } from '@gooddata/sdk-model';
 import { IDashboardAttributeFilterConfig } from '@gooddata/sdk-model';